 A simple choice

 Ultimately, moving your brand’s digital marketing in-house is a choice.
-The size of your business, your budget, your products, all are key motivators.
-There’s also the changing role of agencies, and more agile ways of working to consider.
+The size of your business, your budget, and your products, all are key motivators.
+There’s also the changing role of agencies and more agile ways of working to consider.
 All of which will affect your decision.

 Read the The ultimate guide to in-house marketing here.